Monday, 6 October 2025

 He knows the future.
 While ‘fools of diviners’ try to tell what is to come (44:25) the truth is these false prophets haven’t a clue.
 Yet God can confirm the word of His servant and fulfil the counsel of His messengers (44:26).
 God tells them what is going to happen and what He says comes to be.

-Isaiah was speaking around 700 B.C., during a period when the Old Testament people of God was divided into two kingdoms.
+Isaiah was speaking around 740 B.C., during a period when the Old Testament people of God was divided into two kingdoms.
 Isaiah spoke to the southern kingdom of Judah whose capital was Jerusalem.
 He warned them about their corrupt religion.
 He told them that if they did not repent God would punish them.
-The people did not listen, and eventually the Babylonians crushed them and took them into exile around 600 B.C.
+The people did not listen, and eventually the Babylonians crushed them and took them into exile around 586 B.C.

 From chapter 40 Isaiah is speaking prophetically ahead of his time to those who were in exile in Babylon.
 What were God’s first thoughts for those wicked people?
 ‘Comfort, comfort my people,’ says your God, ‘Speak tenderly to her …’ (Isaiah 40:1-2a).
 ‘God’s deepest intention towards His people is comfort’ (Ortland).
 Now we are introduced to somebody else—King Cyrus.
 Cyrus was the Persian king.
 The Persians were the superpower after the Babylonians.
 In the first year of his reign, Cyrus issues an edict that says that all the exiles in Babylon can go home to Judah and Jerusalem.
 That was 539 B.C.
 Isaiah is talking about things that take place one hundred and fifty years after his time.

-Can you see the problem for Bible scholars who do not believe that God knows the future?
+Can you see the problem for Bible scholars who do not believe that Isaiah could know the future?
 The Assyrians were the super-power of his day.
 How could Isaiah know that they could be overwhelmed by the Babylonians?
 How could Isaiah know that the Babylonians would take the people of Judah into exile?
 How could Isaiah know that the Babylonians know that Babylonians would be replaced by the Persians?
 How could Isaiah know that the Persian leader would be called Cyrus?
 These things all took place after Isaiah died!
 Many Bible scholars conclude that someone later than Isaiah must have written these words.
 But we know that Isaiah was told these things by the God who knows the future!

-2. ‘Through my anointed I will bring you home’ (44:28-45:7)
+2. God will bring you home (44:28-45:7)

 God calls Cyrus ‘my shepherd’ (44:28) and refers to him as ‘His anointed’ (45:1).
 The word for ‘anointed’ is the word for ‘messiah’ (Hebrew) or ‘christ’ (Greek).
 God is going to use this evil man to issue a decree that will pave the way for His people to return home.
 God is in control even over the mightiest ruler of that time.
 ‘Many are plans in a person’s heart, but it is the LORD’s purpose that prevails’ (Proverbs 19:21).
 ‘In the LORD’s hand the king’s heart is a stream of water that he channels toward all who please him’ (Proverbs 21:1).